erthalion/erthalion.github.io/_posts/2014-08-08-from-bash-to-fish.markdown

 Now get closer to the prompt.
 It described by the two functions - `fish_prompt` and `fish_right_prompt` (your C.O.).
 I have no advices for this section.
 Really.
 You can use your imagination and do what you want =) There are my examples - [left][fish_prompt] and [right][fish_right_prompt].
 Only one comment - you may want to show `virtualenv` name in the prompt.
 In that case you should disable original by the variable `set -x VIRTUAL_ENV_DISABLE_PROMPT 1`.

-But unfortunatelly, vim support isn't very well in the fish shell.
+But unfortunately, Vim support isn't very well in the fish shell.
 For example, there is no `replace (r)` command, or `undo (u)`.
 Actually it's a horrible problem for me, especially the first one =) And here is my [solution][pull-request] of this problem.

 I think, fish shell is available for a lot of improvements.
 All, that described above, is only a base for a convenient environment, and I hope, it will be useful.